en_USEnglish

 2. New jobs

-3. Job interviews could change dramatically
+3. Job interviews could change completely

-4. Remote working could become more human
+4. Remote work could become more human

 5. Soldier training

-6. Medical surgery
+6. Medical surgeries

-7. Salaries will be paid in crypto-currencies
+7. Salaries will be paid in cryptocurrencies

 Governments play virtually no role in the metaverse, so this trend is irreversible.
-Therefore, in the future, it will make sense for employees to be paid in crypto-currencies.
+Therefore, in the future, it will make sense for employees to be paid in cryptocurrencies.

 How will the Metaverse evolve?